Positive Aging Quotes

-Celebs and others weigh on getting the best out of later life
+How to get the best out of later life

-Learn the lessons life is giving you
+Learn the lessons life gifts you with

 Aging is a non-stop adventure